NathanEpstein/pydata-london/README.md

  ### High Information Gain

 - A higher information gain feature will partition the data as evenly as possible.
-- What if we just list half of the available characters and ask if the opponent's character is in that set?
+- What if we just list half of the available characters and ask if the opponent's character is in that set (i.e., "is your character Bob, or Ted, or Jen, or ... ?").

 --